artefactual/archivematica/src/MCPServer/install/README.md

 Archivematica 1.7.0, logging configuration defaults to using stdout and stderr for all logs.
 If no changes are made to the new default configuration, logs will be handled by whichever process is managing Archivematica's services.
-For example on Ubuntu 16.04 or Centos 7, Archivematica's processes are managed by systemd.
+For example on Ubuntu 16.04, Ubuntu 18.04 or CentOS 7, Archivematica's processes are managed by systemd.
 Logs for the MCPServer can be accessed using `sudo journalctl -u archivematica-mcp-server`.
-On Ubuntu 14.04, upstart is used instead of systemd, so logs are usually found in `/var/log/upstart`.
 When running Archivematica using docker, `docker-compose logs` commands can be used to access the logs from different containers.

 The MCPServer will look in `/etc/archivematica` for a file called `serverConfig.logging.json`, and if found, this file will override the default